10 tips for building a workplace culture that welcomes feedback

 Negative feedback shouldn’t be about berating your employee, but having a calm discussion about ways to improve and how you can support them.

-08 Lead from the front
+8. Lead from the front for a better workplace culture

 Employees tend to look to their managers for guidance.
 So, if you’re trying to ensure a successful launch for a new feedback tool like an employee check-in, then you need to lead by example.